liip/bootstrap-blocks-wordpress-plugin/readme.txt

 * Alignment: Horizontal alignment of inner `column` blocks.
 * Vertical Alignment: Vertical alignment of inner `column` blocks.
 * Editor stack columns: Displays stacked columns in the editor to enhance readability of block content.
+* Horizontal Gutters: Size of horizontal gutters.
+* Vertical Gutters: Size of vertical gutters.

 **Column**

 Options:

-* Sizes for all breakpoints (xl, lg, md, sm, xs): How much space the column should use for the given breakpoint.
+* Sizes for all breakpoints (xxl, xl, lg, md, sm, xs): How much space the column should use for the given breakpoint.
-* Equal width for all breakpoints (xl, lg, md, sm, xs): If enabled column will spread width evenly with other columns.
+* Equal width for all breakpoints (xxl, xl, lg, md, sm, xs): If enabled column will spread width evenly with other columns.
 * Background Color: Set background color to column.
 * Center content: Center content vertically in column.
 This option is only needed if a background color is set.
 Otherwise use the **Alignment** option of the outer `row` block.
 * Padding: Define padding inside the column.